terror/chatgpt.nvim/README.md

 ## chatgpt.vim 🤖

-**chatgpt.nvim** is a neovim plugin that lets you query chatgpt directly in neovim.
+**chatgpt.nvim** is a Neovim plugin that lets you query ChatGPT inside a Neovim buffer.

 ### Demo